The Center for Nature Interpretation in the Adirondacks

-The Adirondack Interpretive Center (AIC) is part of SUNY ESF's Newcomb Campus and serves thousands of visitors, local residents and program participants each year, offering outstanding learning opportunities in the heart of the Adirondack Park – New York’s unique natural, cultural and recreational resource.
+The AIC is part of SUNY ESF's Newcomb Campus and serves thousands of visitors, area residents and program participants with outstanding learning opportunities in the heart of the Adirondack Park – New York’s unique natural, cultural and recreational resource.

 Visit the AIC as you explore the Adirondacks